 This simple recipe for Bohemian-style roast duck is delicious when served with Czech bread dumplings and Polish braised red cabbage.
 Duck or goose was too expensive for everyday eating, so this was a special-occasion meal in my family unless you were one of the szlachta (nobility).
 My sister has less-than-fond memories of making friends with the duck busia bought at the live poultry store only to witness its demise and its blood drained for czarnina soup.
 Luckily, I was spared these Kodak moments.
 Leftover duck can be used in cooked-meat pierogi filling, as stuffing for mushrooms and more.

-Cut wing tips off, and excess fatty skin around the neck and from the cavity.
+Cut the wing tips off and duck, and remove any excess fatty skin around the neck and from the cavity.

 Pierce the duck fat all over with a fork, but do not pierce the meat.

 Liberally salt exterior and interior of duck, rub with garlic and sprinkle with caraway.

 Place duck breast-side down in a roasting pan with a lid and cover.
 If the duck is right out of the refrigerator, let sit about 2 hours to come to room temperature.

 Heat oven to 350 F. Pour 1 cup water in the bottom of the roasting pan.

 Roast duck 1 hour, skimming off excess fat.